 In the decades to follow, the Wagon Trail was converted to a road, and eventually to the Highway.
-Each subsequent development followed the approximate route of earlier versions, however, the routes diverged over time in several locations as new road building technology and engineering opportunities were available.
-Remnants of the earlier 1930-40's road are visible from several of the recommended interpretive locations in this Plan.
+Each subsequent development followed the approximate route of earlier versions, however, the routes diverged over time in several locations as new road building technology and engineering opportunities emerged.
+Remnants of the earlier 1930-40's road are visible from several of the recommended interpretive sites in this Plan.

 The Top of the World Highway provides access to several spur roads, including roads of historical interest.
-The Clinton Creek Road is an access road for the Clinton Creek asbestos mine operated by the Cassiar Asbestos Corporation from 1967 until 1978.
-The Clinton Creek Road intersects Fish Road which provides overland access to the Forty Mile settlement.
-The Sixtymile Road provides access to the Sixtymile Gold Fields.
+The Clinton Creek Road is an access road for the Clinton Creek2 asbestos mine operated by the Cassiar Asbestos Corporation from 1967 until 1978.
+The Clinton Creek Road intersects the "fish road" (as noted on maps) which provides overland access to the Forty Mile Historic Site, situated at the confluence of the Yukon and Fortymile rivers.
+The Sixty Mile Road provides access to the Sixtymile Goldfields.
 The Highway also includes intersections for other access roads into placer mining operations.
+Nearer to Dawson, the current Highway provides access to West Dawson, the Yukon River Campground, the Dawson City Golf Course, and trails such as the Orchid Acre Trail along the Sunnydale Road.

-Photo 3 - ToW Highway and remnants of the 1930-40's road (Photo: NVision)
+Photo 6 - ToW Highway and remnants of the 1930-40's road (Photo: NVision)

-Photo 4 - Poker Creek - Little Gold Border Crossing (Photo: NVision)
+Photo 7 - Poker Creek - Little Gold Border Crossing (Photo: NVision)

-The Yukon portion of the Top of the World Highway (ToW) is predominantly gravel, with a paved section between kilometer markers 0-9; 83-94; and at the border.
+The Yukon portion of the Top of the World Highway is predominantly gravel, with paved sections between kilometre markers 0-9; 83-94; and at the border.
 Once across the border, the Alaska portion of the Highway (Taylor Highway 5) is paved from the border until a few miles before the Jack Wade Junction.

-The Poker Creek - Little Gold Creek Border Crossing operates as the customs port of entry along the Canada-US border.
-There is a one-hour difference in standard time zones at this border, which is only open in summer during the 8 a.m. to 8 p.m. period (Alaska time).
-The Border Post has warnings as far south as Whitehorse, Yukon, alerting travelers that the Border is closed between 9pm and 9am (Yukon Time) and there's no entry between those times.
-The Little Gold/Poker Creek border crossing is open seasonally between mid-May and mid-September, and the Canadian portion of the Highway can be travelled once it is opened in May/June (dates vary by year) until first snow fall.

-The Yukon Government and other stakeholder groups have existing interpretive signage along the highway that will remain and have been considered in the Top of the World Highway Interpretive Plan recommended approach:
+The Poker Creek - Little Gold Creek Border Crossing, open seasonally, operates as the customs port of entry along the Canada-US border.
+There is a one-hour difference in standard time zones at this border, which is open during the 8 a.m. to 8 p.m. period (Alaska time).
+There are highway warnings posted as far south as Whitehorse, Yukon, alerting travellers that the border is closed between 9 p.m. and 9 a.m.
+(Yukon Time) and there is no entry/exit between those times.
+The Little Gold/Poker Creek border crossing is open seasonally between mid-May and mid-September, and the Canadian portion of the Highway can be travelled once it is opened in May/June (dates vary by year) until the George Black Ferry is parked for the season (generally mid to late October).
+Yukon government and other stakeholder groups have existing interpretive signage along the highway that will remain and have been considered in the Top of the World Highway Interpretive Plan recommended approach.
+The existing infrastructure as of 2018 included: